CeNTech

 The Center for Nanotechnology is one of the first centers for nanotechnology.
-It is located in Münster, North Rhine-Westphalia, Germany.
+It was founded in 2001 and is located in Münster, North Rhine-Westphalia, Germany.
 It offers many possibilities for research, education, start-ups and companies in nanotechnology.
 Hence it works together with the University of Münster (WWU), the Max Planck Institute for Molecular Biomedicine and many more research institutions.